schoergj/DSA103/README.md

 This README file will also walk you through how to structure your repository and materials for the course.

 # Authors and acknowledgments
-Many thanks to Marvin Alberts for helping with the exercises!
+Many thanks to Marvin Alberts and Alexander Steppke for helping with the exercises!

 # License
 CC BY-NC-SA